guotie/docs/v1.1/architecture/transaction-layer.md

 ### client.Txn and TxnCoordSender

-As we mentioned in the SQL layer's architectural overview, CockroachDB converts all SQL statements into key-value (KV) operations, which is how data is ultimately stored and accessed.
+In the [SQL Layer](sql-layer.html), CockroachDB converts all SQL statements into key-value (KV) operations, which is how data is ultimately stored and accessed.

-All of the KV operations generated from the SQL layer use `client.Txn`, which is the transactional interface for the CockroachDB KV layer––but, as we discussed above, all statements are treated as transactions, so all statements use this interface.
+All of the KV operations generated from the SQL layer use `client.Txn`, which is the transactional interface for the CockroachDB KV layer (as we discussed above, all statements are treated as transactions, so all statements use this interface).

 However, `client.Txn` is actually just a wrapper around `TxnCoordSender`, which plays a crucial role in our code base by:

 - Dealing with transactions' state.
 After a transaction is started, `TxnCoordSender` starts asynchronously sending heartbeat messages to that transaction's Transaction Record, which signals that it should be kept alive.
 If the `TxnCoordSender`'s heartbeating stops, the Transaction Record is moved to the `ABORTED` status.
-- Tracking each written key or key range over the course of the transaction.
+- Tracking each written key or key range as Transaction Records over the course of the transaction.
-- Clearing the accumulated Write Intent for the transaction when it's committed or aborted.
-All requests being performed as part of a transaction have to go through the same `TxnCoordSender` to account for all of its Write Intents, which optimizes the cleanup process.
+- Resolving the transaction's Write Intents once it's committed or aborted.
+All of the transaction's requests go through the Gateway Node's `TxnCoordSender` to account for all of its Write Intents to optimizes this cleanup process.

 After setting up this bookkeeping, the request is passed to the `DistSender` in the Distribution Layer.